thomaskimura/Paper/README.md

 A simple tumblr theme

-Second try and making a tumblr theme.
+Second try at making a tumblr theme.
 View a live version at http://papertheme.tumblr.com/

 ###To Do
 - Responsive navigation